Tuesday, September 18, 2007

 If you're considering installing an application provided by a third party, such as a widget, counter, ad network, or webstat service, be sure to exercise due diligence.
 While there are lots of great third-party content on the web, it's also possible for providers to use these applications to push exploits, such as dangerous scripts, towards your visitors.
 Make sure the application is created by a reputable source.
 Do they have a legitimate website with support and contact information?
 Have other webmasters used the service?

 Try a Google site: search to see what's indexed.

 This may seem a bit obvious, but it's commonly overlooked.
-It's always a good idea to do a sanity check and make sure things look normal.
+It's always a good idea to do a quick check and make sure things look normal.
 If you're not already familiar with the site: search operator, it's a way for you to restrict your search to a specific site.
 For example, the search

 will only return results from the Official Google Blog.

-They're free, and include all kinds of good stuff like a site status wizard and tools for managing how Googlebot crawls your site.
+It includes all kinds of good stuff like a site status wizard and tools for managing how Googlebot crawls your site.
 Another nice feature is that if Google believes your site has been hacked to host malware, our

 webmaster console will show more detailed information

 , such as a sample of harmful URLs.
 Once you think the malware is removed, you then can request a reevaluation through Webmaster Tools.

 SSH and SFTP should be used for data transfer, rather than plain text protocols such as telnet or FTP.
 SSH and SFTP use encryption and are much safer.
 For this and many other useful tips, check out StopBadware.org's